Clostosus/tadvBuilder/README.md

 Download it and then open it in your browser.
 You can use it to create an interactive story, then copy or export it as a File in human readable `.json` format.

 Use this [ViewerTemplate](https://github.com/Clostosus/tadvBuilder/blob/main/src/storyViewer.html) to integrate an interactive story into your own Website.
+Here is a playable example story: [Story](https://clostosus.github.io/tadvBuilder/eriksEigenheimViewer.html)